Yaman3506/Coffee-Machine/README.md

 # coffeeMaker
-A basic simulation of a coffee maker developed with OOP.
+A coffee machine software project developed with OOP.